 Message from the Director

-Welcome to the Department Health Services New Webpage!
+Welcome to the Department Health Services Webpage!

-We hope that you will find its contents useful – whether you are seeking information about our programs and services, educational materials, or the latest public health bulletins and alerts.
+We hope that you will find its contents useful – whether you are seeking information about our programs and services, educational materials, or the latest public health bulletins or alerts.
 Here you can learn about our services and programs.
 Whether you're looking for some specific public health information, the latest health related news or just trying to learn more about what we do, take some time to look around the Departments Webpage.
 Our goal is that you will be able to find the answers you deserve, need and want here!

-The Department of Health Services programs matters.
+The Department of Health Services programs matter.
 Our challenges are to protect, improve and promote the health of families within our community by promoting healthy lifestyles, prevention of infectious diseases, insure a healthy environment, and injury prevention.
 Our challenges impact each and every person who visits, lives, works, plays and prays in our City – regardless of age, gender, race, income or sexual orientation.